-The 2017 series of e-learning courses from EuroSDR will begin with a pre-course seminar, hosted by the 3D geoinformation research group of the Delft University of Technology, the Netherlands, from 6th to 7th March 2017.
+The 16th series of e-learning courses from EuroSDR will begin with a pre-course seminar, hosted by prof. Markus Gerke at the Institute of Geodesy and Photogrammetry, Technical University of Braunschweig, Germany, from 26th to 27th February 2018.
 During the seminar, background material of four e-learning courses will be presented by the tutors, participants will meet the tutors and fellow participants, and the learning platform – Moodle, will be demonstrated.

 Oblique Aerial Camera Systems for Mapping Purposes (pdf)

-Tutors: Fabio Remondinoa, Isabella Toschia, Francesco Nexb and Markus Gerkec
+Tutors: Fabio Remondinoa, Isabella Toschia, Markus Gerkeb, and Francesco Nexc

 Oblique airborne photogrammetry is rapidly maturing and being offered by service providers as a good alternative or replacement of the more traditional vertical imagery and for very different applications.
 Nowadays many companies and most of the European National Mapping and Cadastre Agencies (NMCAs) still rely on the traditional workflow based on vertical photography but changes are slowly taking place also at production level.
 Some data providers have already run some tests internally to understand the potential for their needs whereas others are discussing on the future role of the oblique technology and how to possibly adapt their production pipelines.
 At the same time, some research institutions and academia demonstrated the potentialities of oblique aerial datasets to generate textured 3D city models or large building block models.
 The course provides an overview of oblique camera systems, processing methodologies and best practices with also practical works on oblique aerial blocks.

 Topographic Maps through Description and Classification of Remotely Sensed Imagery and Cartographic Enhancement (pdf)

 Tutors: Joachim Höhlea, Sébastien Lefèvreb, and Bharath Bhushan Damodaranb